mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

     Dataset<Row> sqlDf = spark.sql(sqlStatement);
     ```
 # performance
+* Performance is not affected negatively by using an intermediate dataframe.
+    * Performance can be boosted if you cache or checkpoint the data
+    * What’s the point of caching when everything is in memory?
+        * If you plan on reusing a dataframe for different analyses, it is a good idea to cache
+          your data by using the cache() method.
+        * It will increase performance.
+    * The data preparation steps are executed each time you run an analytics pipeline; this can be
+      optimized by using the cache() method.
     * What is the difference between caching and persistence?
       * In Spark they are synonymous
     * Two API calls, cache() and persist() , offer these capabilities